Staon/otest2/docs/index.md

 ## Features

-* no need to write boiler plate code - it's done by generator
+* no need to write boiler plate code - it's done by a generator
-* DSL is a valid C++ which doesn't fancy IDE functions like code assistance
+* DSL is a valid C++ which doesn't break fancy IDE functions like code assistance
 * test cases are grouped into test suites
-* a rich set of assertion functions with a possibility to create own one
+* a rich set of assertion functions with a possibility to write own one
-* test fixtures at the level of either test case or test suite
+* test fixtures at levels of either test case or test suite
 * regression test marks
 * exception handling (checking actual occurrence of an exception and handling of unexpected exceptions fired from a test case)